aws-samples/emr-spark-benchmark/README.md

 Instead of downloading benchmark utility jar file from s3, you could bake-in the benchmark jar inside your [EMR Serverless docker image](./emr-serverless-custom-images.md)

+3\.
+As an output of the benchmark job you can find the summarized results from the output bucket:
-4\.
-Summarize the results from the output bucket `s3://'$YOURBUCKET'/spark/EMRSERVERLESS_TPCDS-TEST-3T-RESULT` in the same manner as we did for the OSS results and compare.
+`s3://'$YOURBUCKET'/spark/EMRSERVERLESS_TPCDS-TEST-3T-RESULT` in the same manner as we did for the OSS results and compare.

-## Run an Amazon EMR Serverless job with multiple CPU architectures:
+## (Optional) Run an Amazon EMR Serverless job with multiple CPU architectures:

 The architecture of your Amazon EMR Serverless application determines the type of processors that the application uses to run the job.
 Amazon EMR provides two architecture options for your application: x86_64 and arm64.
 By default, when you create an EMR Serverless without specifying CPU architecture (via CLI/API), application uses x86_64 processors.